Repair will be Everywhere on October 15th

 - encourage your family and friends to do the same;

 - pass on your knowledge by helping someone else with a repair;

 - or support a local repair business.

-[“Toaster cleaning” courtesy of Mark A Phillips is licensed under CC BY 4.0.; “Flat bike tyre” by Ivan Radic is licensed under CC BY 2.0; “Using Sugru to mend a cable” photo courtesy of Sugru; “Mending a pair of jeans” by Flickr user woolgenie is licensed under CC BY 2.0]
+[“Toaster cleaning” courtesy of Mark A Phillips is licensed under CC BY 4.0.; “Flat tyre on a city bicycle” by Ivan Radic is licensed under CC BY 2.0.; “Using Sugru to mend a cable” photo courtesy of Sugru; “sashiko stitch and patch” by Flickr user woolgenie is licensed under CC BY 2.0]